 What is PRESTO and why should I join?

 PRESTO is a web-based research study that examines whether lifestyle factors such as diet, exercise, and medication use have an impact on fertility and pregnancy.

 Women are being invited to complete one online questionnaire at enrollment and every 2 months for 12 months, or until conception, whichever occurs first.

 Women will also have the opportunity to invite their male partners to participate.

 PRESTO is a non-profit study being conducted at Boston University.
 It is funded by the National Institutes of Health.

 What are the eligibility requirements?

 Eligible female participants are:

--Not currently using any methods to prevent pregnancy (or thinking about discontinuing contraception in the next 6 months)
+-Not currently using methods to prevent pregnancy (or thinking about discontinuing contraception in the next 6 months)